nightroman/FarNet/FSharpFar/README.md

 - References to assemblies in the `[fsc]` section.
 - Main `*.fs` source files in the `[fsc]` section.
 - Other `*.fs` files in the current panel.

-The scripts (`*.fsx` files), are not included.
-Consider having complex code in source files and keeping scripts simple.
-Note that you can invoke source files as scripts, too.

-The generated project path is `%TEMP%\_Project-N-X\N.fsproj`, where:

-- N - configuration file base name
-- X - configuration path hash code
+- `*.fsx` scripts in the current panel.

+The generated project is `%TEMP%\_Project-X\Y.fsproj` where X and Y are based on configuration file name and directory and X includes some hash.

 ***
 ## Editor services